marcmartin-prog/martins-auto-sales/content/buildings/lofted-barn/index.md

 standardFeatures:
   - 6'4" Sidewalls
   - Double Doors (or 42" Single Barn Door on 8' Wides)
-  - Your choice of colors
+  - Limited Choice of colors
   - Shingle or metal roof
   - Loft
 recommendedOptions: